baboons/homebridge-electrolux-wellbeing/README.md

 # Homebridge integration for Electrolux Wellbeing

-This is Electrolux Wellbeing plugin for [Homebridge](https://github.com/nfarina/homebridge).
-This plugin will add Electrolux Air Purifier with all it's sensor to your Home app.
+This is the Electrolux Wellbeing plugin for [Homebridge](https://github.com/nfarina/homebridge).
+This plugin will add support for Electrolux Air Purifier with all it's sensors (Air Quality, Temperature, Humidity and CO2) to your Home app.

 ## Installation